 United States Quad Rugby Association (USQRA)

 The USQRA provides opportunity, support and structure for competitive wheelchair rugby to individuals with disabilities.
-Locate various quad rugby teams across the country and learn about the sport of wheelchair rugby.
+Locate various quad rugby teams across the country and learn about the sport.

 Amputee Blade Runners

 This group provides financial assistance for obtaining a running leg for amputees interested in pursuing the sport of running.
-Complete the application on the Web site to apply.
-Additionally, you can find information on running events in your area.
+Complete the application on the website to apply.
+You can also find information on running events in your area.

 Challenged Athletes Foundation